 These tapes provide support and stability to muscles and joints without restricting your body’s range of motion.
 Kinesio tape is usually used extensively by physiotherapists to change muscle tone, correct movement patterns, move lymphatic fluids, and improve posture.

-K-tape is a therapeutic tape that is applied to your body to decrease pain, reduce swelling, and improve functionality.
+K-tape is a therapeutic tape that is applied to your body to reduce swelling, pain relief, and improve functionality.
 The process actually involves placing strips of kinesio tape on your body in specific directions for therapeutic purposes.

 How Does Kinesio Tape or Kinesiology Taping Work?

 Kinesiology tape is water-resistant adhesive, stretchable, made of nylon and cotton both.
 Imagine it like an elastic-like skin that allows a full range of motion.

 When applied, the tape lifts your skin gently by recoiling.
 This process helps in creating a microscopic space between your skin and the underneath tissues.

 The tissues under your skin contain sensory receptors that respond to feel, light touch, pain, and temperature, also responsible for sensing proprioception.

 Kinesio tape helps in decompressing these tissues, thus sending new signals to your brain.
 When your brain receives these signals, it responds differently.